Cluster Exploration using Informative Manifold Projections: Experimental results

 To showcase that IMAPCE can efficiently factor out different types of prior knowledge, we ran experiments on several datasets for all previously mentioned prior knowledge types.
-We provide both quantitative and qualitative results and compare the performance of IMAPCE with cPCA and ct-SNE.
-We compare with them because they have the same goal with IMAPCE, which is to generate embeddings that promote some underlying structure of the data while removing any prior knowledge.
+We provide both quantitative and qualitative results and compare IMAPCE's performance against similar embedding methods that promote some underlying structure of the data while also removing any variation associated with the prior knowledge, namely cPCA, ct-SNE and Fair-NeRV.

-For cPCA, a few projection matrices are computed for a fixed user-selected number of $\alpha$'s (trade-off hyperparameter) and spectral clustering is applied to them.
-The projection matrix which corresponds to the cluster medoid is used to compute the projections.
-For ct-SNE, the label information which we wish to remove from the embeddings is given as prior data.
-Details about its hyperparameters' selection are provided for each dataset.
+For cPCA, different projection matrices are computed for a fixed user-selected number of $\alpha$'s (trade-off hyperparameter) and spectral clustering is applied to them.
+Subsequently, the projection matrix which corresponds to the cluster medoid is used to compute the projections.
+It is noteworthy that ct-SNE and Fair-NeRV require the input of explicit data labels, which form the prior information to be removed from the generated embeddings.
+Details about the hyperparameters' selection for ct-SNE and Fair-NeRV are provided in Section \ref{Supp:hypers} of the Supplement.

-We implemented our method on Python and used Pymanopt~\cite{JMLR:v17:16-177} which is a Python toolbox for optimization on Riemannian manifolds.
+We implemented IMAPCE on Python and used Pymanopt \cite{JMLR:v17:16-177}, a Python toolbox for optimization on Riemannian manifolds.
 The DPGMM used for clustering is implemented via the Sci-kit learn library of Python \cite{scikit-learn}.
-IMAPCE and cPCA implementations are given in \url{https://github.com/StavGer/IMAPCE} , while for ct-SNE we used the official implementation.
-We present the experimental section in a prior-wise manner.
+Our implementation is provided in \url{https://github.com/StavGer/IMAPCE}.
+For cPCA, ct-SNE and Fair-NeRV we used the official implementations.
+Experimental results are organized according to different prior knowledge cases.